vlocityinc/newport-design-system/docs/README.md

 To debug a test:
 `yarn lwc-test --debug src/builder_platform_interaction/editor/__tests__/editor.test.ts`

-To update all the snaphots in a package:
+To update all the snapshots in a package:
 `yarn lwc-test --updateSnapshot`

 ## SFCI Setup and CLCO